att-innovate/firework/README.md

 Although not explicitly listed as a step, you should already have a project in mind, or at least an idea of which algorithm or software you want to accelerate.
 Otherwise, follow along with my choice of Protocol Buffers as described in the introduction and used throughout this tutorial.

-### 1. Choosing a development board
+### 1. Choose a development board

 The first step is to choose a board that's appropriate for your project and goals.
 Since my objective was to build a hardware-accelerated system for a *datacenter application* that both, improves performance and *frees the CPU resource*, I was in search of a board that's capable of running Linux and could theoretically replace a <a href="https://en.wikipedia.org/wiki/White_box_(computer_hardware)">white box</a> server in a datacenter setting.
 The <a href="https://www.altera.com/products/boards_and_kits/dev-kits/altera/arria-10-soc-development-kit.html">Arria 10 SoC Development Kit</a> seemed to fit this description perfectly; it combines an <a href="https://www.altera.com/products/fpga/arria-series/arria-10/features.html">Arria 10 FPGA</a> with a <a href="https://developer.arm.com/products/processors/cortex-a/cortex-a9">dual-core ARM Cortex-A9</a> processor (called the <a href="https://www.altera.com/products/soc/portfolio/arria-10-soc/arria10-soc-hps.html">Hard Processor System, or HPS)</a> in a single <a href="https://en.wikipedia.org/wiki/System_on_a_chip">system-on-chip (SoC)</a> package.
 The FPGA fabric could be used to implement a custom <a href="https://en.wikipedia.org/wiki/Register-transfer_level">RTL</a> design that performs Protocol Buffer serialization while the HPS could be used to support both Linux and the user space application.
 Plus, think about how cool you'd look with one of these bad boys sitting on your desk:

 ![alt text](resources/images/arria10_soc_kit.png)

 Although it is easiest to replicate and extend Firework using the Arria 10 SoC Development Kit, the main component - [protobuf-serializer](protobuf-serializer/) (i.e., the *hardware accelerator*) - is written in <a href="https://en.wikipedia.org/wiki/Verilog">Verilog</a> (with the exception of the <a href="https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)">FIFOs</a> used in the design - I pulled them from <a href="https://www.altera.com/en_US/pdfs/literature/ug/archives/ug-fifo-14.1.pdf">Altera's IP Cores library</a>) and is compatible with other ARM-based systems.
 The <a href="https://en.wikipedia.org/wiki/Modularity">modularity</a> of the hardware accelerator stems from the fact that it's designed as an <a href="https://www.arm.com/products/system-ip/amba-specifications">ARM AMBA AXI</a> *slave peripheral* (i.e., its top-level I/O ports implement an AXI <a href="https://en.wikipedia.org/wiki/Master/slave_(technology)">slave interface</a>) and ARM CPUs serve as AXI *masters*.
-More details of the hardware accelerator design and ARM AMBA AXI bus protocol are covered in the sections [Designing and Implementing the hardware accelerator (FPGA peripheral)](README.md#4-designing-and-implementing-the-hardware-accelerator-fpga-peripheral) and [System integration (Arria 10 SoC GHRD)](README.md#5-system-integration-arria-10-soc-ghrd).
+More details of the hardware accelerator design and ARM AMBA AXI bus protocol are covered in the sections [Designing and Implementing the hardware accelerator (FPGA peripheral)](README.md#4-design-and-implement-the-hardware-accelerator-fpga-peripheral) and [System integration (Arria 10 SoC GHRD)](README.md#5-system-integration-arria-10-soc-ghrd).

 At a minimum, you'll need a board with an FPGA (i.e., programmable logic) to implement a hardware accelerator.
 Other board requirements are specific to your project and goals.
 Questions you might ask to determine these requirements include: